 So, I put roasted pine nuts aside for another meal and used pumpkin seeds instead.
 I thought they are more affordable for many of you and compliment pasta with cauliflower better than pine nuts.

 And guess what?
 Alex’s strategy always works with the kids!
 I sautéed onions, garlic, grated carrots and celery.
 Then added cauliflower.
 Then pasta and water with spices.
 Everything in one pot.
 And guess what?!
 This pasta with cauliflower was so delicious my 10 year old declared it tastes like spring rolls!!!
 And he was right!
 I guess a mix of onions, carrots, cauliflower (cabbage) and roasted pumpkin seeds fried together resembles spring rolls.
-A much healthier version of spring rolls in a form of a vegan pasta.
+A much healthier version of spring rolls (like my fresh vegetable spring rolls) in a form of a vegan pasta.

 I am looking forward to camping.
 Not the packing before and laundry after but to get kids out of the house because they are bored to death and school is not happening until next week.
 I can’t wait to get back to my quiet half days, cooking, shooting and working out on a schedule.
 Honestly, I have had enough of summer with the kids lol.
 Let’s call my summer bucket list accomplished.